 Federal law requires defense contractors to have workers' compensation insurance.
 The Defense Base Act guarantees workers' compensation benefits to cover medical treatment, loss of earnings, disability or the wrongful death of your loved one.

 The Defense Base Act covers the employees of private enterprises that are engaged in national-defense or war-related "public work" on behalf of the United States or its allies.
-If you were injured while in the zone of danger (your injury is related to your federal contractor employment) you are more than likely eligible for DBA benefits.
+If you were injured while in the zone of danger or in support of military missions (your injury is related to your federal contractor employment) you are more than likely eligible for DBA benefits.

 No matter what your defense support job — transportation specialist, base support worker, translator or linguist, construction worker, security guard, ship worker, service worker, truck or convoy driver — our Defense Base Act workers' compensation lawyers can help you secure the relief you deserve.